awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up-cwlogs.md

 If you configured your instance or on\-premises hybrid machine to use the AWS Identity and Access Management \(IAM\) managed policies **AmazonSSMManagedInstanceCore** and **CloudWatchAgentServerPolicy**, then your instance requires no additional configuration to send output to CloudWatch Logs\.
 You simply need to choose this option if sending commands from the console, or add the `cloud-watch-output-config` section and `CloudWatchOutputEnabled` parameter if using the AWS CLI, Tools for Windows PowerShell, or an API action\.
 The `cloud-watch-output-config` section and `CloudWatchOutputEnabled` parameter are described in more detail later in this topic\.

-For information about adding policies to an instance profile for Amazon EC2 instances, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
+For information about adding policies to an instance profile for EC2 instances, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
 For information about adding policies to a service role for on\-premises instances and virtual machines that you plan to use as managed instances, see [Create an IAM service role for a hybrid environment](sysman-service-role.md)\.

 For information about updating an existing instance profile, see [Add permissions to a Systems Manager instance Pprofile \(console\)](setup-instance-profile.md#instance-profile-add-permissions)\.